mithereal/ex_membership/README.md

 end
 ```

-We can also use DSL form of `calculated_member` keyword
+We can also use DSL form of `calculated` keyword

 ```elixir
 defmodule Sample.Post do